 The SRC grants funding for long-term research projects.
-In practice, this means that the funding is granted for 3–6 years, in accordance with the memorandum of justification for the Act on the Academy of Finland.
+In practice, this means that the funding is granted for 3–6 years, in accordance with the memorandum of justification for the Act on the Research Council of Finland.

 The funding period for the 2017 programme is four years (2017–2021).
 The funding period for the 2018 programmes is six years (3 + 3 years, 2018–2023), with a mid-term evaluation after the first period.

 The funding granted by the SRC covers all costs incurred, following the full cost model.
 Host organisations need not contribute to the costs with their own funding.
 Read more about the full cost model.

 Unlike the Research Council of Finland’s other funding for research projects, the SRC’s funding for consortium projects does allow applicants to apply for funding for PI and coordinator salaries in full for the entire duration of the project.
 Costs of interaction and impact activities are included in the funding.